-Croatia: Submarine gas pipeline works approaching last phase14.
-August 2020. / SEE Energy News
+Croatia: Submarine gas pipeline works approaching last phase, SEE Energy News

 Construction works on the submarine section of the Omisalj-Zlobin gas pipeline, which will transport gas from the LNG terminal on Krk Island, are nearing completion, announced Croatian natural gas transmission system operator Plinacro.